Hibiki-Okamura/semi-autmated-cFos-analysis/README.md

 # How to use
-## this readme is written for extracting and counting the c-Fos
+## This README.md is written for extracting and counting the c-Fos
 ### 1. Run Grayscale.java
 Set your path.
 - input: microscope images